Skip to Main Content

 A Wine Program Recognised Twice Over

-The most objectively documented strength at Bistro Boheme is its wine list.
+The wine list is a major strength at Bistro Boheme.
 Star Wine List awarded it the number-one ranking in its category for both 2024 and 2025, consecutive recognitions that place it at the front of Copenhagen's wine-focused bistro tier.
 The list runs to 150 selections across a 400-bottle inventory, with France and California as the two structural anchors.

 Where Bistro Boheme Sits in the Copenhagen Picture

 The comparison with its Parisian counterparts is more instructive than comparison with Copenhagen's tasting-menu scene.
 A well-run French bistro in this mould is essentially a different product category from Geranium or Alchemist.
 It competes on classical execution, wine depth, and atmosphere rather than on conceptual originality or seasonal scarcity.
-For travellers whose Copenhagen itinerary already includes one of the city's major tasting-menu experiences, Bistro Boheme functions as the counterbalance: the lunch or relaxed evening dinner where the register drops and the pleasure is more immediate.
+For travellers whose Copenhagen itinerary already includes one of the city's major tasting-menu experiences, Bistro Boheme functions as the counterbalance: the lunch or relaxed evening dinner where the tone is more relaxed and immediate.

 Know Before You Go